 To help address this issue, Macquarie takes a two-pronged approach through the Macquarie Group Foundation’s grantmaking strategy, and our HR talent and recruitment strategies.

-Improving social mobility is of growing interest to the business world, according to Rachel Engel, Head of the Macquarie Group Foundation in EMEA, but it presents unique challenges.
+“Improving social mobility continues to be a business imperative as corporates understand the social and commercial benefits of building a diverse talent pipeline,” says Rachel Engel, Head of the Macquarie Group Foundation in EMEA, but it presents unique challenges.

 “It’s easier to see that you don’t have enough women or people from black or minority ethnic backgrounds in the business, than it is to understand whether you’re employing sufficient numbers of people from low socio-economic backgrounds,” she says.
 “It’s only when you ask what the careers of parents are, whether people were on free school meals and/or, if they were the first in their family to go to university, that you begin to see the gaps.”

 As Sarah Atkinson, CEO of the Social Mobility Foundation says, “social disadvantage in the UK means despite how smart, talented or hard working some young people are, their background limits their opportunities in life.
 It also means businesses and the economy miss out on top talent.”

 Rachel adds, “and so, the Macquarie Group Foundation strategy in EMEA is dedicated to helping people from low-socioeconomic backgrounds access employment.
 This is achieved through providing funding and employability support which is focused on re-skilling, training and placing people (16 to 80+) into enduring jobs and meaningful work.